cocoyeal/cal_area/README.md

 # cal_area
-calculate area of many rect
+calculate area of many rectangles on website